biblibre/omeka-s-module-Selection/README.md

 Selection (module for Omeka S)
 ==============================

-[Selection] is a module for [Omeka S] that allows user to select items and medias and to save them in a selection instantly, and to keep through sessions.
+[Selection] is a module for [Omeka S] that allows any visitor to store selected resources through sessions and, when module [Bulk Export] is installed, to export them instantly to common formats, included common spreadsheet formats.

 Installation
 ------------

-Install the optional module [Guest] if wanted.
+Install the optional modules [Generic], [Guest], and [Bulk Export], if wanted.

 Uncompress files in the module directory and rename module folder `Selection`.
 Then install it like any other Omeka module and follow the config instructions.